cigroup-ol/metaopt/docs/getting_started.rst

 Plugins change the way objective functions are invoked.
-They attach handlers to various events that occur when an optimizer wants to invoke an objective functions via the :class:`orges.invoker.pluggable.PluggableInvoker`.
+They attach handlers to various events that occur when an optimizer wants to invoke an objective functions via the :class:`metaopt.invoker.pluggable.PluggableInvoker`.

-Plugins can be used by passing them to :func:`orges.core.main.optimize`.
+Plugins can be used by passing them to :func:`metaopt.core.main.optimize`.

 .. code-block:: python

-    from orges.main import optimize
+    from metaopt.main import optimize

-    from orges.plugins.timeout import TimeoutPlugin
+    from metaopt.plugins.timeout import TimeoutPlugin
-    from orges.plugins.print import PrintPlugin
+    from metaopt.plugins.print import PrintPlugin

     args = optimize(f, plugins=[PrintPlugin(), TimeoutPlugin(2)])

-If you use your own custom invoker, :func:`orges.main.custom_optimize` can be used.
+If you use your own custom invoker, :func:`metaopt.main.custom_optimize` can be used.

 .. code-block:: python

-    from orges.main import custom_optimize
+    from metaopt.main import custom_optimize
-    from orges.invoker.pluggable import PluggableInvoker
+    from metaopt.invoker.pluggable import PluggableInvoker

-    from orges.plugins.timeout import TimeoutPlugin
+    from metaopt.plugins.timeout import TimeoutPlugin
-    from orges.plugins.print import PrintPlugin
+    from metaopt.plugins.print import PrintPlugin

     invoker = PluggableInvoker(CustomInvoker(),
                                plugins=[PrintPlugin(), TimeoutPlugin(2)])

     args = custom_optimize(f, invoker=invoker)

-The following plugins are available in OrgES.
+The following plugins are available in MetaOpt.

-.. autoclass:: orges.plugins.timeout.TimeoutPlugin
+.. autoclass:: metaopt.plugins.timeout.TimeoutPlugin

-.. autoclass:: orges.plugins.print.PrintPlugin
+.. autoclass:: metaopt.plugins.print.PrintPlugin

-.. autoclass:: orges.plugins.visualize.VisualizeLandscapePlugin
+.. autoclass:: metaopt.plugins.visualize.VisualizeLandscapePlugin
    :members: show_image_plot, show_surface_plot

-.. autoclass:: orges.plugins.visualize.VisualizeBestFitnessPlugin
+.. autoclass:: metaopt.plugins.visualize.VisualizeBestFitnessPlugin
    :members: show_fitness_invocations_plot, show_fitness_time_plot

 For writing your own plugins, see [How to write a Plugin].